An aim of many owner-managed businesses is to realise the value in their business by way of an ‘Exit’, for example, a future sale or IPO.

 Growth Share plans are straightforward and align the interests of owners with an exit on the horizon with key employees who will help get them there.

-For advice on this or any aspect of business law, please contact our corporate and commercial law team by emailing email@example.com or phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+For advice on this or any aspect of business law, please contact our corporate and commercial law team by emailing email@example.com or phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.